facjure/public-domain-poetry/README.md

 - Ata Moharreri: poet, teacher, and former managing editor of [The Massachusetts Review](http://www.massreview.org/editors)
 - Sreeharsha Mudivarti: musician, engineer, and survivor of a space ship crash.

-If you're a developer,[fork](https://help.github.com/articles/fork-a-repo), add new poems, and send a [pull](https://help.github.com/articles/using-pull-requests) request.
+If you're a developer,[fork](https://help.github.com/articles/fork-a-repo) and want to add new poems, then send a [pull](https://help.github.com/articles/using-pull-requests) request.

 If you're a scholar, student, or publisher interested in curating poetry, request access by sending an email to priyatam@facjure.com.
 We'll help you get up and running with scripts, editors, and even a browser interface.